-Pasture and Forage Crop are those grown to be used as feed to livestock through pasturage, soilage, silage or haying.
+Pasture and Forage Crops are those grown to be taken advantage of as source of feed to livestock primarily through pasturage, cut-and-carry, silage or hay.
 These can be either grass alone, leguminous crops, or mixed grass-legume crops.
-These crops are ideal in mixed crop-livestock integrated farming system ( click to read how livestock integration benefited mango ).
-Common pasture crops in perennial crop farms integrated with ruminant animals are Bermuda grass, carabao grass, stargrass (Cynodon plectostachyus) and many leguminous vines.
+These crops are ideal in mixed crop-livestock integrated farming system (click to read on separate window how livestock integration benefited mango).

+Leguminous crops, mostly vines, are commonly favored in farms grown to perennial cash crops like coconut.
 Fast growing vines can easily cover the spaces between crop plants and kill weeds, including cogon (Imperata cylindrica), by depriving them of sunlight.
 The shading of the soil will prevent the germination of weed seeds.
-Leguminous plants are also good sources of feed for ruminant animals.
-Being high in nitogen content, they are excellent substitute to manure.
-Manure is mixed with carbonaceous substrates in organic fertilizer production through vermicomposting or with the use of Trichoderma as compost fungus activator (CFA).
+Legumes are also good sources of feed for ruminant animals.
+Being high in nitogen content, they are excellent substitute to manure for vermicomposting.

 Legumes are capable of fixing nitrogen from the air through a symbiotic association, called mutualism, with Rhizobium bacteria.
-The amount of nitrogen that leguminous cover crops accumulate range between 40 to 200 lbs per acre (44.83 to 224.17 kg per hectare).
-About 40 to 60 percent of this nitrogen will become available to a following crop if the cover crop is used as a green manure (Sullivan, 2003).
+The amount of nitrogen that leguminous cover crops accumulate range between 40 to 200 lbs per acre (45.83 to 224.17 kg per hectare).
+About 40 to 60 percent of this nitrogen will become available to a following crop if the cover crop is used as a green manure according to Sullivan (2003).

-The pinto peanut is also popular as an ornamental crop.
-It is commonly used as a groundcover in landscaping.
-It has stolons which produce roots and shoots at the nodes and can be easily propagated from stem cuttings.
-A close relative, the rhizoma perennial peanut (Arachis glabrata), is popular in the US.
+A close relative of the pinto peanut, the rhizoma perennial peanut (Arachis glabrata), is popular in the US.
 As of 2008, more than 26,000 acres (10,522 ha) have been planted to the ‘Florigraze’ and ‘Arbrook’ cultivars of the rhizoma peanut in Florida, Georgia and Alabama.
 These were sold mostly for hay at prices comparable to alfalfa (NRCS, 2008).

 Coconut Committee.
 1983.
 The Philippines recommends for coconut.
 Los Baños, Laguna: PCARRD.
 89 p.
 (PCARRD Technical Bulletin No. 2A).